-It's made of short grain rice, kimchi, onions, green onions, garlic, kimchi juice, gochujang paste or sometimes gochugaru, sesame oil, sesame seeds and with or without your choice of protein.
-Kimchi fried rice is usually topped off with a fried egg and roasted seaweed flakes.
+Kimchi Fried Rice is a fried rice dish featuring cooked short grain rice stir-fried with kimchi, onions, green onions, garlic, kimchi juice, gochujang paste, sesame oil, sesame seeds and protein of choice.
+The dish is then topped off with a fried egg and seasoned seaweed flakes.

-- Spam (ideally 25% less sodium): or sub with smoky bacon, pork belly, or hot dogs.
+- Spam (ideally 25% less sodium): or substitute with smoky bacon, pork belly or pork loin, hot dogs, sliced chicken thighs, steak, canned tuna or extra-firm tofu.

 - Neutral oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil.
 Avoid olive oil, coconut oil or any heavy scented oils.